 Walking and dribbling the ball through each leg and behind the back.
 Starting by making three dribbles with the one hand and then switching it to the other hand.
 Through the legs, behind the back whilst dribbling is recommended.
 As they master the drill, they can do two dribbles and switch, one dribble and switch, and then constant switching.

 Setting up cones (or similar) in a line advances straight line dribbling.
 Enhance your kids dribbling ability by dribbling fast and in between cones whilst making crossovers or through the leg’s dribbles.
 Get your child to make faster decisions and quicker moves by shortening gaps in between the cones encourages.
 With practice, they will become more controlled.
-If your kid becomes too good at this, try get them to do it backwards when returning through the cones.
+If your kid becomes too good at this, try get them to do it back when returning through the cones.

 Passing the basketball with your child can be great to improve their passing skills.
 But, so can your child passing to a wall.
 When passing, your child needs to focus on spreading their fingers to improve ball control.
 Also, ‘snapping’ the wrist to pass the ball quickly.
 Then having an athletic stance to pass the ball with control and power.
 Remember that your feet should be shoulder width apart; knees, hips and back bent.
 Use widespread fingers and outstretched arms to catch the ball too.